ansys/pyprimemesh/doc/source/user_guide/launch_prime.rst

 .. note::
-    Only a single client session can be connected to an active Ansys Prime server instance at any time.
+    Only a single client session can be connected to an active Ansys Prime Server instance at any time.

 ==========================